testloop112/Pipe-Network-2/README.md

 ```
 /opt/dcdn/pipe-tool link-wallet --node-registry-url="https://rpc.pipedev.network" --public-key="your public key"
 ```
+*View Public Key
+*To view your wallet’s public address, use the command: pipe-tool show-public-key

 * Save your `~/.permissionless` directory which contains your keys
 * We will need to update our node with each release, I will announce it in twitter or update this repo